mnot/I-D/draft-nottingham-http-invalidation.md

 --- abstract

-This document specifies an HTTP-based API for origin servers to invalidate its responses stored in gateways, such as reverse proxies and content delivery networks.
+This document specifies an HTTP-based API that gateway caches (such as those in reverse proxies and content delivery networks) can expose to allow origin servers to their invalidate stored responses.

 --- middle